zephraph/notes/Projects/Custom Mechanical Keyboard.md

 #### Connecting to the pi

 Started looking into this and hit my next wall.
 The issue is I'm on windows.
-Linux gadget mode evidently doesn't have good driver support on windows so connected to the device via [[USB OTG]]
+Linux gadget mode evidently doesn't have good driver support on windows so connected to the device via [[USB OTG]].
+According to the nerves docs I'd need to install a special linux driver that's unsigned (which would require me to disable signed driver enforcement... that's a whole thing).

 ## Resources